neptune-ai/docs/docs/getting-started/getting-help.rst

 Perhaps the answer to your question is already there!

-Check out the |Frequently Asked Questions|.
+Check out the :ref:`Frequently Asked Questions <frequently-asked-questions>`.

 Youtube channel
 ---------------